Crack the Swift code for sending international wires

 How to make international wires easier

 U.S. Bank continues to make it easier to make international Payments.
-U.S. Bank is already live with SWIFT Global Payment Initiative (GPI), which provides customers with end-to-end payment tracking to make the process easier and more transparent.
+U.S. Bank is already live with Swift Global Payment Initiative (GPI), which provides customers with end-to-end payment tracking to make the process easier and more transparent.

 U.S. Bank has more exciting developments rolling out this summer.
 For example, Hosmer is redesigning the online user experience which includes digital tools that take the guesswork out of providing wire information, including clickable dropdown menus to select the information to meet the local requirements no matter where in the world your payment is going.